 Foreign key support is an important aspect of relational databases.
 A foreign key helps link two tables together by referencing the primary key of that table.

-PostgreSQL also supports advanced SQL features such as window functions, common table expressions, and stored procedures that allow for more complex data manipulations.
+Furthermore, PostgreSQL supports advanced SQL features such as window functions, common table expressions (CTEs), and stored procedures, further enhancing its query capabilities and allowing for more intricate data manipulations.

-MongoDB is a document-oriented NoSQL database system that uses the MongoDB Query Language (MQL) for querying documents.
-MQL is designed to be more flexible and expressive than SQL, allowing for nested queries and deep filtering of document structures.
-MongoDB also supports aggregation pipelines, which allow for the processing of documents through a sequence of operations such as filtering, grouping, and sorting.
-This can be useful for performing complex analytics tasks.
+MongoDB, on the other hand, is a document-oriented NoSQL database system that uses the MongoDB Query Language (MQL).
+MQL is designed for flexibility and expressiveness, enabling nested queries and deep filtering of document structures.
+MongoDB also supports aggregation pipelines, allowing for the processing of documents through a sequence of operations like filtering, grouping, and sorting.
+This proves particularly useful for performing complex analytics tasks.

 Choose PostgreSQL if your application requires:

-• A relational database model with strong ACID compliance.
+• A relational database model with strong ACID compliance: Ideal for financial applications, e-commerce platforms, or any system where data integrity is paramount.

-• Complex SQL queries and joins between multiple tables.
+• Complex SQL queries and joins between multiple tables: Well-suited for reporting and analytics applications that require sophisticated data manipulation.

 Choose MongoDB if your application requires: